mattjohall/gizz_swapper_spotify/README.md

 Here, I have made a tool which you can use with the spotify api to retain some gizz in your life.
 Note that not all songs have live versions available, so only ~70% of their discography can be swapped.
 Please Read the option relevant to you below.
 NOTE: The band posted on instagram that bootlegging is allowed.
 To support KGLW, consider buying their studio recordings here-> https://kinggizzard.bandcamp.com

+### Enjoy Listening!
+Feel Free to chip in a few bucks here https://coff.ee/guitarmattq
 ## Please star this repo if you found the tool helpful!
  If in the event their studio recordings return, I will make a tool which swaps back.
 Watch this repo for updates!
 - Before you start!
 Consider transfering your playlists to a service where their music is still available.
 This will allow you to listen elsewhere to their studio recordings.
 I used https://soundiiz.com/webapp/playlists